Leveling up Web Performance with HTTP/3

 Facebook has said that they absolutely refuse to add the SSL QLOG file export option to their quick implementation move fast.

-Because they say if we even have a code path for it, and someone is able to do remote code execution or something, they will be able to exfiltrate those keys.
+Because they say, if we even have a code path for it and someone is able to do remote code execution or something, they will be able to exfiltrate those keys.

 We absolutely don't want it.

 So they only have QLOG available as an option.

-The way they do that is they stream each individual JSON events to a collecting database server.
+The way they do that is they stream each individual JSON event to a collecting database server.

 So each event is there in a relational database and then they reconstruct the QLOGs, the full QLOG files per connection later on, based on the connection ID.

-And they do have issues scaling that.
-To be honest, there's still plenty of work to go in there to make that actually plausible at a huge scale.
+There's still plenty of work to go in there to make that actually plausible at a huge scale.

 But for now, I think they log about 10% of all their current quick connections, which is billions of events per day.

 And that works fine.
-And that's a strategy I've seen different people who do Internet stuff take with, say, things like tracing, or open tracing, where they're taking spans across.
+And that's a strategy I've seen different people who do Internet stuff take with, say, things like tracing or open tracing, where they're taking spans across.

-Not the protocol level that we're focusing here, but the layer seven, where you want to understand the lifetime of a request through the system as it comes in on your ingress, and what different rules maybe it's triggering, or how long is it taking to run a PHP script.
+Not the protocol level that we're focusing here, but the layer seven, where you want to understand the lifetime of a request through the system as it comes in on your ingress and what different rules maybe it's triggering or how long is it taking to run a PHP script.

-Where are your bottlenecks in the system?
-And so all of these tools and techniques are very complementary, and there's not one that I would ever pick to figure out anything.
+And so all of these tools and techniques are very complementary and there's not one that I would ever pick to figure out anything.

 And I'll see that with the engineers internally, like different people analyzing things in completely different ways.